Start with an LVC Books search.

 Image Source: Paulus Hulsius, Korte oopeninge van Pauli beide brieven, geschreeven aan Timotheus.
 Begreepen in eenige academische kerk-reeden, Rotterdam, N. Topyn, 1727.
 Public domain.
 Wikimedia Commons.

-You've found the book in the LVC Books search.
+You've found the book in the Library Catalog search.
 Now what?
 Use the call number to find the book...

-In Bishop Library, most of the books are stored on the 2nd or Ground floor.
-Using your call number, first figure out what floor your book is on:
+In Bishop Library, most of the books are stored on the upper level or the lower level.
+Using your call number, first figure out what level your book is on:

 Next, using the first two letters (which are alphabetically ordered in the book shelves), get yourself into the area of those two letters.
 Finally, using your call number, use the image below to walk through locating your book.